maulanamalikjb147/opsculun/content/about.md

 Always staying up to date with the latest in cloud computing and containerization technologies, I am eager to share knowledge, collaborate on innovative projects, and solve real-world challenges.

 ### Career
-1. [PT Qeveria Technologies Indonesia](https://www.qeveria.co.id/), Freelance DevOps Engineer , September 2024 - March 2025
+1. [PT DansMultiPro](https://www.dansmultipro.com/), L2/L3 Application Support , September 2023 - Now
 Jobdesk:
 - Setting up a Kubernetes (Vanilla) cluster on-premises
 - Configuring the infrastructure flow from public access to services in Kubernetes